Application Guide

 at Brookings Institution

-The Brookings Institution is a nonprofit public policy organization based in Washington, D.C., known for its high-impact research and analysis on pressing global and domestic issues.
-Working here means contributing to evidence-based policy solutions that shape national and international debates.
+The Brookings Institution is a prestigious nonprofit public policy organization based in Washington, D.C., known for its in-depth research and policy recommendations on global issues.
+Working here offers the chance to collaborate with leading experts and influence policy decisions that shape society.
+As a remote employee, you'll join a diverse and mission-driven team committed to producing high-impact, independent research.

 About This Role

-• Experienced in executive-level support, with at least 5-7 years in a Chief of Staff or similar senior administrative role, preferably in a nonprofit, think tank, or policy environment.
+• A seasoned professional with 5+ years in senior administrative or strategic roles, ideally in a nonprofit, think tank, or policy environment.

 1